JerryMcG/Credit_Risk_Analysis/README.md

 ## Summary:

 In general the random undersampling provided by BalancedRandomForestClassifier and EasyEnsembleClassifier worked a better in terms of a higher accuracy score and higher recall when compared with the different sampling models.
-The precision of all is quite high, which is a good thing due to the type of predictions we are making.
-We want to ensure that we are precise when determining who is a good candidate for a loan/credit.
+The precision is consistent throughout all models, which indicates that most of the data is classified as low risk.
+This makes me curious about the data quality and if the data is more skewed to represent too many low risk applications.
+Or potentially, the risk tolerance is quite low in this data set.

-As a result, I would recommend either of the Ensemble models but with a word of caution since the Balanced Accuracy Score is not particularly high with a result of 0.61 for both models.
+As a result, I wouldn't recommend any of these algos, classifiers or models to use as I believe the data needs to be reviewed further and determined if there is an even balance between all representative data types.